 PRODUCING A BETTER APPLICATION:

 The Columbia University Department of Computer Science is looking for students who have excellent research potential in computer science as well as good grades, test scores, and English language skills.
 Evidence that you possess these will help your case.
 So be sure to include with your application materials any evidence of your research experience and qualifications, including substantial course projects or technical employment.
 Publications in international conferences and journals are important to mention; you may want to submit up to two of your best such papers in the “Research Papers” section of your online application.
 You must also submit your curriculum vitae/resume, which should list all papers that you have co-authored.
 If possible, at least two of your recommendation letters should address your research qualifications.

 You should also carefully choose the “Areas of research interest” and the “Professors and researchers with research interests close to yours” in the “Research Interests” section of your online application.
-This section is critical to match faculty and Ph.D. applicants, and hence to make admission and funding offers to applicants.
+This section is critical to match faculty and PhD applicants, and hence to make admission and funding offers to applicants.
 Carefully review the background, interests, and current directions of faculty members before contacting them by email.
 If you live in the area or will be visiting New York City, request an in-person interview with faculty members whose research interests are close to yours.
-Arrange any visit far in advance; do not just arrive unannounced, or you will almost certainly be disappointed when no one is available to see you.
-(Note: do not request a meeting with the Ph.D.
-Admissions Chair unless he/she happens to be one of the faculty you are considering for an advisor.
-The Ph.D.
-Admissions Chair does not interview applicants.)
+Arrange any visit far in advance; please do not arrive unannounced, or you will almost certainly be disappointed when no one is available to see you.
+(Note: Please do not request a meeting with the PhD Admissions Chair unless they happen to be one of the faculty you are considering for an advisor.
+The PhD Admissions Chair does not interview applicants.)